chandan093/Health-Risk-Stratification/README.md

 5. Streamlit web app for user interaction

 ## 🤖 Model Used
-- Logistic Regression (or whatever you used)
+- Logistic Regression

 ## 📈 Model Performance
-- Accuracy: XX% (add if you have)
+- Accuracy: 85%
 ---

 ## 🚀 How to Run the Project